alipali737/pen-test-docs/Attacks/Password Attacks.md

 C:\> Rubeus.exe dump /nowrap
 ```

+### Pass-the-Ticket (PtT) on Linux systems
+Rarely but still a possibility, a linux system can be connected to an Active Directory environment (or may communicate with one via scripts etc).
+Commonly, Kerberos is also used for this authentication, therefore it is possible to perform PtT from a linux system.

+Linux machines stores Kerberos tickets as [ccache files](https://web.mit.edu/kerberos/krb5-1.12/doc/basic/ccache_def.html) in the `/tmp` directory.
+By default the location of the store is in the `KRB5CCNAME` env var.
 ### Pass the Key or OverPass the Hash
 Another way to obtain tickets is to forge them ourselves.
 By obtaining an NTLM hash or key (*rc4_hmac*, *aes256_cts_hmac_sha1*, etc) for a domain-joined user, we can convert it into a [[Kerberos#Ticket Granting Ticket (TGT)|TGT]].
 We can collect the encryption keys using a tool like [[Mimikatz]]: